Micharro2016/getting-and-cleaning-data/CodeBook.md

 ##Raw Data Description

-•	Data from volunteers wearing a Samsung Galaxy Smartphone on the waist
+•	Data from volunteers wearing a Samsung Galaxy Smartphone on the waist <br />
-•	Total number of Volunteers 30, within the age group 19 to 48
+•	Total number of Volunteers 30, within the age group 19 to 48 <br />
-•	Volunteers performed six activities: walking, walking_upstairs, walking_downstairs, sitting, standing and laying
+•	Volunteers performed six activities: walking, walking_upstairs, walking_downstairs, sitting, standing and laying <br />
-•	Dataset randomly portioned into two (70% of volunteers generetaed the training data and the rest the test data).
+•	Dataset randomly portioned into two (70% of volunteers generetaed the training data and the rest the test data) <br />